Volvo RM12

 Reaktionsmotor 12 (RM12) is a low-bypass afterburning turbofan jet engine developed for the Saab JAS 39 Gripen fighter.
 A version of the General Electric F404, the RM12 was produced by Volvo Aero (now GKN Aerospace Engine Systems).
 The last of the 254 engines was produced on 24 May 2011, at which time it had reached 160,000 flight hours without any serious incidents.

 Development

-The whole JAS-project was complicated already without considering the parliamentary aspects, where an not insignificant minority spread over the party-lines either was principally against the military industry or opposed the growing costs of developing a domestic aircraft.
+The whole JAS-project was complicated already without considering the parliamentary aspects, where a considerable minority spread over the party-lines either was principally against the military industry or opposed the growing costs of developing a domestic aircraft.
 The four main companies in IG JAS then were negotiating with the Överbefälhavaren (High Commander). chief of the airforce and Försvarets Materielverk (FMV), along with other major actors with different competences and areas of responsibility, while the Ministry of Defence interfered at random to prove that they were keeping things in control.